omonimus1/blog-jade-rubick/content/posts/2021-11-22--using-a-dslr-for-video-conferencing/index.md

 The results are worth it to me, but the frustration is real.
 These are issues I have regularly:

-* Sometimes the video feed just cuts out.
+* (Solved?)
+Sometimes the video feed just cuts out.
 This is the most frequent issue.
 It seems to take a restart (sometimes two) to get this to work again.
-* Sometimes the video feed looks distorted.
+* (Solved?)
+Sometimes the video feed looks distorted.
 Like I’m really skinny.
 This isn’t quite as frequent.
 * (Solved) Up until recently I was having near daily kernel panics.
 They seem to have stopped when I started plugging in two USB-C connections to my laptop instead of one.
 Maybe having a large monitor, DSLR video, and a few other devices plugged in to the same connection was the cause?
 I have no idea.
 I do know it happened across three different computers, and with clean installs of Mac OS, and the kernel panics are all in Apple code.
 I'm not even sure this is related to the DSLR.

 So all of this is to say the cost is a more complex setup.
 And that may result in having to do things like restart you computer right before an important meeting.